bonus630/QrCodeDocker/README.md

 6. In the command prompt, remove the initial `.\` from the command.

-## Hello World
+## How to use it in your project - Hello World

-Draw a simple Qrcode code conteins "Hello World!"
+Draw a simple Qrcode code contains "Hello World!"

 Adds reference